22. NAVAL INTERCEPTION AND COMBAT

 D. Naval units which abort an activity, withdraw from naval combat or are displaced during the opposing turn return to base immediately.

-22.161 MECHANICS: Counter-interception takes place before naval combat arising out of the defender’s original interceptions is resolved.
-Counter-interceptions are carried out in the same manner as interceptions.
+22.161 MECHANICS: Counter-interceptions take place before naval combat arising out of the defender’s original interceptions is resolved.
 The manner in which naval combat is resolved depends on the location of the counter-interception hex:

 B. NON-INTERCEPTION HEXES: If an intercepting naval force is counter-intercepted in a hex other than its interception hex, naval combat between the intercepting and counter-intercepting naval forces is first resolved in the counter-interception hex, without the participation of the naval force which was originally intercepted, to determine whether the intercepting naval force is able to complete its interception.
 If the intercepting naval force defeats the counter-intercepting naval force, it may either continue to the interception hex and engage in naval combat with the intercepted naval force or abort the interception and return to port, at the owning player’s option.

-22.162 OFFENSIVE PATROL SUPPORT FOR FRIENDLY NAVAL ACTIVITIES: Naval units on offensive patrols, including submarines, do not initially roll dice to counter-intercept.
+22.163 OFFENSIVE PATROL SUPPORT FOR FRIENDLY NAVAL ACTIVITIES: Naval units on offensive patrols, including submarines, do not roll dice to counter-intercept.
 Instead:

 A. Patrolling naval forces may only counter-intercept in the hex in which the intercepting enemy naval forces intercepted the original naval activity.

-D. Patrolling naval forces which succeed in counter-intercepting participate in the naval combat between the friendly naval force and the intercepting naval force, and adopt its mission once any naval combat is resolved, provided they are permitted to do so (21.4182B).
+D. Patrolling naval forces which participate in the naval combat between a friendly naval force and an intercepting naval force adopt its mission once any naval combat is resolved, provided they are permitted to do so (21.4182B).

-B. COUNTER-INTERCEPTIONS OF SUCCESSFUL INTERCEPTIONS: All naval counter-interceptions of successful interception attempts are then announced, before any naval combat resulting from successful interceptions is resolved.
+B. COUNTER-INTERCEPTIONS: All naval counter-interceptions of interception attempts are then announced and resolved, before any naval combat resulting from successful interceptions is resolved.

-22.17 COUNTER-COUNTER-INTERCEPTIONS: A defender who has held back naval units may counter-counter-intercept the attacker’s counter-interceptors.
-No further levels of interceptions are permitted.
+22.17 COUNTER-COUNTER-INTERCEPTIONS: No further levels of interceptions beyond counter-counter-interceptions are permitted.

 All good things must come to an end.
 The moving player may conduct naval activities and counter-intercept; the defender may intercept the moving player’s naval activities and (in rare cases) counter-counter-intercept the moving player’s counter-interceptions.
 Counter-counter-counter interceptions are prohibited, both because they almost never arise and because the word is too hard to say.